 - Higher education needs to build and maintain equity and authentic diversity

 - Everyone in the organization is a leader, change agent and advocate who contributes to the continued improvement and advancement of the institution

 - Principled leadership and ethical behavior are the foundation for sound professional practice

 - Teamwork and collaboration are crucial for continuous organizational improvement and advancement

 - Best practice in higher education requires evidence-based and data-informed decision-making

-Program themes and coursework build on current strengths of the College of Education, particularly within the Educational Policy Studies (EDPS) department.
-The program's two areas of emphasis draw direct benefit from the College's award-winning Urban Education Leadership program, and its well-established Measurement, Evaluation, Statistics, and Assessment (MESA) program.
+Program themes and coursework build on current strengths of the college, particularly within the Educational Policy Studies (EDPS) department.
+Urban Higher Education's two areas of emphasis draw direct benefit from two of our award-winning programs: the EdD in Urban Education Leadership and the MEd in Measurement, Evaluation, Statistics, and Assessment (MESA).

 Faculty leadership and support